snoyberg/stack-coc/COMMUNICATIONS.md

   are inherently biased.

 A related topic is the pattern of behavior argument.
-"Person X has done A, B, and C, therefore D must have a similar motivation."
+"Person X has done A, B, and C, therefore when X does D it must have a similar motivation."
 That's _also_ not appropriate for public discussion.

 There's no way to prevent these associations from forming in your